Hospital Bag Checklist

 - Car seat: This doesn’t need to be with you right away, but make sure you have one available to take baby home in.
 Hospitals often check that you have a proper car seat and that it’s properly installed before baby can go home.

-Hospital Bag List for Dad or Partner
+Hospital Bag Checklist for Dad

 Don’t forget about Dad or your partner!
 Of course, they can pack their own little bag, but here’s a helpful little list:

 - Snacks, or change for machine: They need to eat too so they have energy to support you.